aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

  I added the given code in the IRepository.cs file

  Created the rpository.cs file and added the gievn code in it...

+ I added the CategoryRepository and ICategoryRepository in the DataAccess project .
+ After that i added the required code and fixes the errors.